Tapirtype Blog: Index

 In the wake of the current spat between NBC and Apple over the price and DRM applied to TV content sold on iTunes, many people have been considering the status quo of TV distribution and pricing.
 Fake Steve, through his usual hyperbole probably comes closest to the truth by asking, essentially, why we need the networks at all.
 Don’t they exist simply to agrigate content produced by production companies in order to pipe it over the airwaves to consumers?
 Why should we need them at all when the content producers could sell directly through iTunes or any other internet distributer?
 What are they there for other than to take a cut of the profits?

-Leaving aside the fact that—for now—vastly more people watch plain old, live, non-time-shifted network TV than any kind of content on the internet, you could come up with a few reasons for networks to keep on existing:
+Leaving aside the fact that--for now--vastly more people watch plain old, live, non-time-shifted network TV than any kind of content on the internet, you could come up with a few reasons for networks to keep on existing:

 Continue reading “Who needs the networks?” »